enesbuke/ParaBank_Test/README.md

 # ParaBank_Test
-### The purpose of the test: To conduct manual and automated testing of the Claverppc Shop website.
+### The purpose of the test: To conduct manual and automated testing of the ParaBank website.
 #
 #### Cases
 - User Registration